 More than 85 percent of Columbus State University’s School of Nursing graduates pass the NCLEX, the national nursing licensure exam.
-That passage rate – well above national average – is a testament to our faculty and the hands-on experiences they provide to our students.
+This passage rate is a testament to our faculty and the hands-on experiences they provide to our students.
 Many of our professors still practice what they teach, so they are able to create a relevant four-semester nursing curriculum (starting in the junior year - the first four semesters of course work are pre-nursing.)

-Nursing students who have been accepted into the Nursing Program may apply for available Scholarships.
-Please Contact Us for more information.
+Nursing students who have been accepted into nursing programs may apply for available scholarships.
+Please resource page for more information.

 - Traditional program for students seeking their RN license